Branding Litigation Firms: 5 Law Firm Case Studies

-On the surface, all five law firms seemed relatively similar — dynamic boutiques led by tough, trial-oriented killers who routinely give opposing counsel the fight of their lives.
-But they were each much more than that.
-Each firm’s brand needed to showcase its unique style, approach, personality, and differentiation.
+On the surface, all five law firms seemed relatively similar — dynamic boutiques led by tough, trial-oriented fighters.
+But each was much more than that.
+Each firm’s brand needed to showcase its unique approach and differentiation.

 More than just a logo, a Brand is the promise a firm makes to the marketplace.
-It’s the whole package, i.e. the strategy, theme, layout, graphics, headlines, tag line, logo, etc.
+It’s the whole package, i.e. the strategy, theme, layout, graphics, headlines, tag line, etc.

 Looking at their original websites and marketing, the firms looked superficially interchangeable.
 But after analyzing each firm carefully, it became clear that they were quite different.

 Jim Figliulo is often described as “the smartest guy in the room.”
 His strategy in winning seemingly un-winnable cases is to find the one positive, dispositive fact, document, or element, and mercilessly hammer that point to the jury.

-In our intake interviews, it sounded to me like an “If the glove don’t fit, you must acquit” philosophy.
-Gentleman Jim’s genius is finding and advocating that elusive issue, that “Winning Truth.”
-Pete Silverman works similarly, but in practice he’s also a friendly bully, happily hammering away until the other side simply gives in.
-These philosophies pervade the entire 15-lawyer firm’s approach.
+In our interviews, it sounded like he had an “If the glove don’t fit, you must acquit” philosophy.
+Gentleman Jim’s genius is finding and boldly advocating that elusive issue, that “Winning Truth.”
+Pete Silverman works similarly, but in practice he’s also a friendly bully, happily hammering away until the other side gives in.
+These philosophies pervade the entire firm’s approach.

 The branding message is “Every Case Has A Winning Truth.”